Original Gerber baby turns 93

 According to the company’s website, Gerber held a contest in 1928 to find a face to represent their baby food.

-Many artist submitted oil paintings, but Dorothy Hope Smith, who specialized in children’s portraits and happened to be Cook’s neighbor, submitted a charcoal sketch which was selected.
+Many artists submitted oil paintings, but Dorothy Hope Smith, who specialized in children’s portraits and happened to be Cook’s neighbor, submitted a charcoal sketch that was selected.

 Cook’s face appeared on Gerber products beginning in 1928 and became the official trademark in 1931.